kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 It needs to be this way for two-word data attributes due to how   `dataset` works behind the scenes.
 Specifically, `dataset` will look at the data attribute names and automatically drop the data- prefix first, removing hyphens next, and finally convert the attribute to camelCase.

 To better understand this, look at the HTML for this section's CodePen and note that it has a `data-homePitch` attribute.
-Click on the "Load Chelsea FC Info" link and notice that the pitch content loads in as `undefined` instead of the expected "Stanford Bridge".
+Click on the *"Load Chelsea FC Info »"* link and notice that the pitch content loads in as `undefined` instead of the expected "Stanford Bridge".

 Adjust the code so it says `data-home-pitch` and it will work fine.
 But from there, go to the JavaScript and change `teamInfo.dataset.homePitch` to `teamInfo.dataset.home-pitch`...you'll get a browser console reference error saying "pitch is not defined".